jonasmcferreira/adventures/docs/grimherald/grimherald.md

 Actions, ready actions, bonus actions, reactions, grids, individual initiative—all of these create a game that is slower and longer.
 Especially during combat, when it should be getting faster!

 Overcomplicating character sheets with endless subskills only slows the game further as players sift through minutiae.
-In Grim Herald, character sheets are streamlined.
+In Grim, character sheets are streamlined.
 Key information like Ability Score bonuses and a universal ‘Expertise’ bonus for relevant skills keep things moving fast.
 The GM handles the nitty-gritty, guiding players on what to roll and when.

 #### The GM Reigns Supreme

 There’s a misconception that the Game Master's role is to be a rulebook with legs.
 We couldn’t disagree more.
-In Grim Herald, the GM isn’t just a rule interpreter – they are the rule.
+In Grim, the GM isn’t just a rule interpreter – they are the rule.

 They’re what sets TTRPGs apart from video games and board games.
 They're the human element that allows for spontaneous and creative gameplay.
 Remember, board games need rigid rules because there's no GM.
 But in TTRPGs, we have the best AI there is – the human brain.
 That's why our rules are intentionally malleable, empowering the GM to keep the adventure flowing.
 The cardinal rule here is simple: